squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 When using such function symbols inside a protocol, we are effectively saying that those function symbol may be in practice instantiated by any function of the correct type.
-This is notably usefull to model a constant `ok`, without giving any specific concrete value to this constant.
+And a proof in such a model holds for any possible implementation of those functions.
+This is notably useful to model a constant `ok`, without giving any specific concrete value to this constant.

 `ok` and `ko` are constants, and `f1` is a function that expects a message, and then return a message. `f2` is then a function symbol of arity two, and function symbols of any arity can be defined this way.

-A name `n` allows to model secret keys, or some random challenge.
-As we wish to be able to refer to an unbounded number of session, we allow names to be indexed, each value of the index yielding a fresh independent random value.
+A name `n` typically allows modeling secret keys or nounces.
+As we wish to be able to refer to an unbounded number of sessions, we allow names to be indexed, each value of the index yielding a fresh independent random value.
 We denote by `n[i]` an indexed name, with variable `i` as an index.
 Names can be indexed by any number of indices.